Description of Data Releases

 |Algorithm Theoretical Basis Documents (ATBD)||A complete description of the physical and mathematical algorithms used in the generation of the data products.|

 |ICESat Laser 1 Summary||Description of details concerning the unique nature of the laser 1 period.
 Laser 1 was turned on 20 February 2003 and failed on 29 March 2003.|

 |ICESat-1 pointing cal/val and obatt file correction summary||Summaries of ICESat laser periods, processing, obatt correction, pointing bias correction, and cal/val correction.|

 |Illustration of Gain-Related Saturation Bias in Laser 1 Campaign Data from Lake Vostok Area Crossovers||Detailed analysis showing that prior to 13 March 2003 elevation values with gain values below 13 may have reduced precision relative to other Laser 1 and subsequent ICESat data.|

 |Surface-type Mask||Global mask to flag surface types for use in creating standard ICESat/GLAS data products.|

-Release 33, which is GSAS release 6.0, is planned to be the final major GLAS Science Algorithm Software (GSAS)release.
-This release incorporates many changes and enhancements.
+Release 33, which is NASA GLAS Science Algorithm Software (GSAS) release 6.0, incorporated many changes and enhancements.